My name isYasmin Alvarez Sanchez, I was born the 4th of September 1988 in Tegucigalpa, Honduras.

 November 2021, I came back to Italy and in 2022 I was officially diagnosed with Thyroid.

 After it I decided that I was ready to shared my mental health journey and my long battle with depression openly.

-Mental health is a journey, but I encourage you to get help and never be ashamed about it because the most significant thing you can do for yourself is take care of yourself.
+My goal is to encourage others and never to feel ashamed about their mental health journeys because the most significant thing you can do for yourself is ask for help and take care of yourself.

 What is beauty?

 How can we define it?

 Growing up, I was not confident about myself and my body at all.

 The media show skinny girls with the perfect body, and I was in my head fat compare to my little sister and my mom.

 What I didn´t know was that I was never going to be like them since I was the typical Afro-Latina girl with "curvas peligrosas" like I like to call my body today.